-Development and conflicts in a historic neighborhood of Athens
+Developments, conflicts and bottom-up initiatives in a historic neighborhood of Athens